 Other essential oils, such as lavender, rosemary, and tea tree, cannot only increase circulation but also reduce inflammation.
 They do, however, require dilution.

-A proposed dose is said to be 1-2 drops per tablespoon (15 ml) of a carrier oil.
-Using it in its undiluted form may cause irritation or burns, especially on sensitive skin.
-If you have had past allergies or skin irritations, it will be better for you to avoid essential oils without proper medical guidance.
+A proposed dose is 1-2 drops per tablespoon (15 ml) of carrier oil.
+Using it undiluted may cause irritation or burns, especially on sensitive skin.
+If you have had past allergies or skin irritations, it is best to avoid essential oils without proper medical guidance.

 Oils to Avoid: Heavy, Comedogenic & Potential Irritants

-It is best to avoid heavy oils such as castor oil and unrefined coconut oil in the early phase of your recovery.
+It is best to avoid heavy oils, such as castor oil and unrefined coconut oil, during the early phase of your recovery.
 They can accumulate dirt and clog hair follicles, leading to irritation.
-Oils of high comedogenicity, such as cocoa butter or wheat germ oil, increase the likelihood of getting folliculitis as they can clog pores.
+Oils with high comedogenicity, such as cocoa butter and wheat germ oil, increase the risk of folliculitis by clogging pores.

 How to Apply Oil Properly After a Hair Transplant